Unitary representations of real reductive groups: Langlands parameters for extended groups

 \begin{theorem}[Langlands classification for extended groups] Suppose that $G$ is the group of real points of a connected complex reductive algebraic group (cf.~\eqref{se:reductive}), and that ${}^\delta G$ is a corresponding extended group (cf.~\eqref{se:delta}).
 Then there is a one-to-one correspondence between infinitesimal equivalence classes of irreducible quasisimple representations of ${}^\delta G$ (Definition \ref{def:HCmod}) and equivalence classes of extended Langlands parameters for ${}^\delta G$ (Definition \ref{def:extLP}).
 In this correspondence, type one representations (those restricting irreducibly to $G$) correspond to one-dimensional parameters; and type two representations (those induced irreducibly from $G$) correspond to two-dimensional parameters. \end{theorem}

 This is a consequence of the Langlands classification for the connected group (Theorem \ref{thm:LC}), of Clifford theory (Proposition \ref{prop:extpairrep}), and of the analysis of extended parameters made in Proposition \ref{prop:extLP} above.
-Of course one wants to know that the two constructions offered above lead to exactly the same standard representations (the alternative being that the two extensions to ${}^\delta G$ are sometimes interchanged).
-This can be proven in the same way as the equivalence of the constructions in Theorems \ref{thm:Lrealiz} and \ref{thm:VZrealiz} above (\Cite{KV}, Theorem 11.129).
+Of course one wants to know that the two constructions offered above lead to {\em exactly} the same standard representations (rather than that the two extensions to ${}^\delta G$ are sometimes interchanged).
+This can be proven in the same way as the equivalence of the constructions in Theorems \ref{thm:Lrealiz} and \ref{thm:VZrealiz} above (\cite{KV}*{Theorem 11.129}).
 We omit the details.